curbcoin/Curb/White Paper v1.md

 # Incentives

 The consumer and seller incentives for using Curb are simple

-[- By allowing anyone to list their space on the marketplace, Curb can expand the current availability of parking up to 2x.
-Using Curb will beat the rates of    parking anywhere else without it.]
-FIX
+  - For the consumer, finding available parking is extremely simple.
+This eliminates the stress of driving in circles looking for space on a busy day.

+  - For the seller, taking forms of payment in cryptocurrency far beat common payment gateways.
+Parking spaces are now investments.

 Curb takes into consideration the overall expirience of each user after renting a parking space

   - In our rating system, users selling their spaces will be promoted throughout the market and recieve higher "Seller Ratings" based on the overall expirience people have doing business with them

-For the consumer, finding available parking is extremely simple.
-This eliminates the stress of driving in circles looking for space on a busy day.

-For the seller, taking forms of payment in cryptocurrency far beat common payment gateways.
-Parking spaces are now investments.